 Lab to market: SyracuseCoE connects academic and industry researchers to innovate products and technologies for the marketplace.

 Funding help: SyracuseCoE works with collaborators to secure funding for environmental and energy research.

-- Catalyzing partnerships for large research projects with interdisciplinary teams
+Strategic connections: SyracuseCoE catalyzes partnerships for large research projects by assembling advantageous, interdisciplinary teams.

 Clean and Renewable Energy

 SyracuseCoE and its Partners are pursuing multiple opportunities to produce energy in a more clean and renewable manner and to use that energy more efficiently.
 Example projects in this research area include systems engineering algorithms that analyze and facilitate deployment of a variety of energy generation and storage assets on the grid; design and engineering of distributed generation sources that connect to or supplement the grid; intelligent building ventilation systems that optimize energy usage and comfort for occupants; and development of forestry- and agriculture-based products that reduce environmental impacts and provide alternatives to existing petroleum based products.

 The quality and security of water resources are critical issues across the Central Upstate New York region and around the world.
 With more than 20% of the world’s fresh water resources in our backyard, SyracuseCoE researchers have exceptional capabilities to analyze the complex dynamics of entire watersheds and to develop innovations that promote healthy ecosystems.
 The scope of SyracuseCoE water resources projects include research on quality and quantity of water resources including lakes, streams, rivers, and groundwater; drinking water supply and distribution systems; wastewater treatment systems; and watershed management including green infrastructure for storm water management, land use impacts, atmospheric deposition impacts, climate change, and invasive species.